-The share of older people in Europe's population and life expectancy are both increasing.
-European pension systems will need to adapt to stay financially sustainable and be able to provide Europeans with an adequate income in retirement.
+The share of older people in Europe's population is increasing along with life expectancy.
+European pension systems will need to adapt to remain able to provide future generations of retirees with an adequate income.

-Even though pensioners in most EU countries are less likely to be poor than those who work, inequality among pensioners persists:
+Pensioners in most EU countries are more likely to be poor than those who work and inequality among pensioners persists:

-Pension policy is decided and implemented by each EU country at the national level.
-The EU supports national efforts to ensure a high level of social protection, including pension adequacy, by facilitating mutual learning and exchange of best practices.
+Furthermore, the EU supports national efforts to ensure a high level of social protection, including pension adequacy, by facilitating mutual learning and exchange of best practices.

 This support includes: